 Phonics – We are following Letters and Sounds; in Year 1 we revise all sounds learnt so far.
-Then, we will start on Phase 3 and 4.
+Then, we will start on Phase 3.

-Reading - Towards the end of this term, children will also begin to participate in Guided Learning session.
+Reading - Towards the end of this term, children will also begin to participate in Guided Learning sessions in the afternoon.
 The children will be placed in small groups where they will read and talk about books with the Class Teacher/Teaching Assistant.

 Numeracy – Counting, ordering numbers, addition, comparing lengths, subtracting, money, 2D shapes and routes through movement.
 Practical activities and problem solving tasks are planned to support the children in their mathematical development.

 Science – Science – In Term 1, we will be learning human bodies by learning to identify different body parts and their uses.
 We will explore the five senses with a range of fun activities and use them to compare different sights, textures, sounds, tastes and smells.
 In Term 2, we will begin a study of the seasons and the seasonal changes that occur throughout the year.
 We will explore characteristics of autumn and winter in our local environment and consider how humans and animals adapt for seasonal changes.

 ICT – Our first topic is ‘We Are Painters’.
 The children will learn some of the skills and tools used in Paint and create pictures based around ‘The Owl Who Was Afraid of the Dark’.

 History – ‘How has transport changed?’ - We will be looking at how transport has changed over time.